 How is it that you can take the same three basic ingredients from Thursday and turn them into something that tastes different?
 Even though I didn’t cook the turkey this year, my sister generously sent me home with some leftover turkey and gravy.
 Dinner last night was my youngest’s favorite: turkey hash.
 I used frozen diced potatoes last night but usually just peel, dice, and cook the potatoes from scratch, or use leftover baked potatoes.
 The measurements aren’t exact by any means.
 I make beef hash with leftover roast beef pretty much the same way.

-3 Tbs butter, oil, or a mixture of both
+- Tbs butter, oil, or a mixture of both

-1/2 an onion, diced
+- 1/2 an onion, diced

-a bit of rosemary
+- a bit of rosemary

-2 cups chopped turkey
+- 2 cups chopped cooked turkey

-2 cups diced cooked potatoes
+- 2 cups diced cooked potatoes

-1 cup or so of gravy
+- 1 cup or so of gravy

 - Stir again and get the other sides of the potatoes crispy.
 This is where my impatience kills me.
 You have to let the potatoes sit a bit.
 They won't get crispy if you keep stirring them.